 Parallels between The Race Training and CA Exam preps:

 - Instead of spending 12 hours a day with the books, I was spending slightly lesser hours in the pool, on the saddle, and in the running shoes.

-- Every session is important if you skip one you don't get it back.
+- Every session is important and if you skip the one you don't get it back.

-There is one more thing I wish to share through this post - I see many of my ex-colleagues who DO NOT have a life beyond their jobs or professions.
+I see many of my ex-colleagues who do not have a life beyond their jobs or professions.
 This attitude isn't helping us.
-We need to take up challenges in every field of life in order to grow as a person.
-We are LARGER than the OBSTACLES we face.
+We need to take up challenges in every field of life to grow as a person.
+We are larger than the obstacles we face.

-P:S: CA Abhishek Avhad can be reached at email@example.com.
-He is very PASSIONATE about helping and guiding others to STAY FIT.
-If that's on your agenda email him!!!
+P.S.
+CA Abhishek Avhad can be reached at email@example.com.
+He is very passionate about helping and guiding others to stay fit.
+If that's on your agenda feel free to email him!